HighAvailabilityLowPatience/HALP/README.md

 MLOps

-Create a demonstrable portfolio of enterprise-style IT environments for recruiters and LinkedIn.
+Create a demonstrable portfolio of my skills.

 ✅ Week 1 Wins